Pretty-printing.

 evaluation of these primitives.
 For instance,

-is equal to pp_print_string std_formatter
+print_string is equal to pp_print_string std_formatter.

-val pp_print_list : ?pp_sep:(formatter -> unit -> unit) -> (formatter -> 'a -> unit) -> formatter -> 'a list -> unit
+val pp_print_list : ?pp_sep:(formatter -> unit -> unit) -> (formatter -> 'a -> unit) -> formatter -> 'a list -> unitpp_print_list ?pp_sep pp_v ppf l prints items of list l,

-to print each item, and calling pp_sep
+using pp_v to print each item, and calling pp_sep

-between items (pp_sep
+between items (pp_sep defaults to pp_print_cut).

 Does nothing on empty lists.

-val pp_print_text : formatter -> string -> unit
+val pp_print_text : formatter -> string -> unitpp_print_text ppf s prints s with spaces and newlines respectively

 printed using pp_print_space and pp_force_newline.

-provides a complete set of printf
+Module Format provides a complete set of printf like functions for

 pretty-printing using format string specifications.